-Through our Corporate Strategy, UWS aims to develop a culture where our people are supported to be highly motivated, creative and collaborative.
+Through the Corporate Strategy, UWS aim to develop a culture where our people are supported to be highly motivated, creative and collaborative.
 Encouraging the use of social media is a key element of this culture.

-We encourage the use of social media because it provides:
+Use of social media is encouraged as it provides:

-- access to a world-wide audience - easy and cost-effective dialogue with a range of stakeholders - contact with like-minded individuals and organisations - a way to stay in touch with alumni, partners and the wider community - an innovative way to teach, learn and research - an essential tool for a 21st century university
+- access to a world-wide audience. - easy and cost-effective dialogue with a range of stakeholders - contact with like-minded individuals and organisations - a way to stay in touch with alumni, partners and the wider community - an innovative way to teach, learn and research - an essential tool for a 21st century university

-We encourage the embedding of social media into the working practices of our staff and the exploitation of the full range of social media platforms for the benefit of our staff and students including:
+We encourage the embedding of social media into the working practices for the benefit of our staff and students including:

-- blogging and micro-blogging - maintaining professional networks and contacts (e.g. LinkedIn, Academia.edu) - making best use of online learning environments - image, video and audio-sharing (e.g. YouTube, AudioBoom, Soundcloud)
+- blogging and micro-blogging - maintaining professional networks and contacts (e.g. LinkedIn, Academia.edu) - making best use of online learning environments - image, video and audio-sharing (e.g. YouTube, Soundcloud)

-We see social media as an essential part of our engagement with our communities and understand that it is a global medium that does not operate within traditional workplace norms with regard to use of equipment or personal/professional divisions.
+Social media is an essential part of our engagement with our communities and understand that it is a global medium that does not operate within traditional workplace norms regarding use of equipment or personal/professional divisions.